thetahmeed/PracticeRetrofit/README.md

 # PracRetrofti

-## Here I called API's from 10 different website.
-And last one was my self made API
+## Here I called API's from 9 different website:

                 // here is the list of those API's:
                 .baseUrl("https://jsonplaceholder.typicode.com/")                // For api request 0